 …My first steps into understanding sensory processing differences.

 The first book I ever had on sensory processing differences was by Brenda Smith Myles et al. in 2000, followed shortly by Olga Bogdashina’s book in 2003.
-By this time, I had two children diagnosed as being on the autism spectrum.
+By this time, I had two children diagnosed autistic.
 Both children had extremely limited palettes, comprised mostly of bland and dry foods (with the only upside being their rejection of sweets and fizzy drinks).
 They went through stages of being able to discriminate between the subtle nuances of brands, whether it was the look, smell, taste, or texture.
-I was starting to understand that these were sensory processing differences, not ‘behavioural’, but an integral aspect of their autism.
-Although sensory processing was still not commonly discussed by professionals, or reflected in my children’s Statements of Special Educational Needs (the precursor to EHCPs).
+I was starting to understand that these were sensory processing differences, not ‘behavioural’, but an integral aspect of their being autistic.
+Although sensory processing was still not commonly discussed by professionals, or reflected in my children’s Statements of Special Educational Needs (the precursor to Education and Health Care Plans (EHCPs).

 This blog aims to share what is was like in the early ‘90’s, at the beginning of understanding my older autistic child, when sensory seeking and avoidant behaviour was often considered to be ‘obsessional’, ‘negative behaviour’ and ‘demand avoidance’, that should be reduced or prevented altogether.
 I also want you to know that it is okay not to know things you have never heard of before, as a parent, carer or professional.
 Nevertheless, it is important to listen, learn and adapt.

 It was over 25 years ago, and I had two of my three children, one of whom was not autistic and the other was yet to be diagnosed.
 I knew about my five senses (sight, taste, smell, hearing, touch), but had never heard of sensory processing systems.
 My younger child was not developing as their older sibling did, which only became apparent at around 18 months old.
 The little language they had stopped, and they appeared to be in a world of their own (see previous blogs).
-To engage them, bath time became the ‘go to’ place, where I could encourage responses, build our relationship, and develop some two-way interaction (reciprocity).
-Unbeknownst to me, I was providing positive sensory stimulation, regulation, engagement and (most importantly) building a connection and relationship with my child.
-It was through simple things: Water touching their skin, to play with, pour, splash and drink (!); the bathroom light providing high levels of anticipation and excitement, when I switched it on and off repeatedly in the dark, with the blinds shut, creating such a thrill, and providing (cloze) pauses in my phrases to allow for a response with a, “ready, steady…(go)”; the use of a tri-coloured torch also prompted a similar response, using different coloured lights shone rapidly around the darkened room.
+To engage them, bath time became the ‘go to’ place, where I could encourage responses, build our relationship, and develop two-way interactions (reciprocity).
+Unbeknownst to me, I was supporting positive sensory stimulation, regulation, engagement and (most importantly) building a connection and relationship with my child.
+It was through simple things: Water touching their skin, to play with, pour, splash and drink!
+The bathroom light provided high levels of anticipation and excitement, when switched on and off repeatedly in the dark.
+Cause and effect responses creating engagement, and the use of pauses in my phrasing to allow my child to have control from a response to, “ready, steady…GO!“ The use of a tricoloured torch prompting a similar response, with different coloured lights shone rapidly around the darkened room.

 Sound (auditory processing system):

 Of course, it was not all music and singing.
 My child would sometimes bang doors repeatedly, for no obvious reason.
 Professionals said that this was a ‘behaviour’ to gain attention.
 It certainly was a form of communication and I had to interpret what they were ‘saying’.
-This was in part due my child and I not having a shared language or joint social understanding (intersubjectivity).
+This was in part due to me not having a shared language with my child, or joint social understanding (intersubjectivity).
 However, they may have also been seeking auditory sensory feedback (hyposensitivity).
-High pitch screaming – which had the ability to make people wince and stare – was similarly considered to be a ‘behaviour’, purely used to express anger and frustration, but again it may have been a way of exploring and seeking sensory stimulation.
+High pitch screaming – which had the ability to make people wince and stare – was similarly considered to be a ‘behaviour’, purely used to express anger and frustration, but again this may have been a way of exploring and seeking sensory stimulation.

 Sight (visual processing system):

 Fascinated by their own reflection and a love of water, visual stimulation was sought out and enjoyed whenever possible: Watching pouring water, flashing lights, fireworks, Christmas tree lights and the light that danced on the water.
-Without the distraction of language, my child was a very visual learner.
-Yes, fitting the stereotype of having fantastic visual and spatial awareness with jigsaws.
-At bath-time, they learnt to recognise all the letters and sounds of the alphabet very early on, although this did not transfer, or relate in any way, to an understanding of spoken language.
+Without the distraction of language, my child was a very visual learner, fitting the stereotype of having fantastic visual and spatial awareness with jigsaws.
+At bath-time, they learnt to recognise all the letters and sounds of the alphabet very early on, although this did not transfer and generalise into understanding or using spoken language.

 Although books held very little interest for my child, videos and the dawn of interactive computer games did.
 Dorling Kindersley’s ‘My first amazing world explorer’ was a revelation and my 3 year old child was fantastic at it!
-Although anxiety and distress would be caused expressed when things went wrong, as they were not able to articulate what they wanted, or understand verbal explanations.
-It was an example of how an autistic child can have such an ‘uneven’/‘spikey’ profile, because they were able to learn and grasp complex abstract visual concepts, but found verbal and social language almost impossible to understand.
+Although anxiety and distress would be expressed when things went wrong, as they were not able to articulate what they wanted, or understand verbal explanations being spoken on the game.
+It was an example of how an autistic child can have an ‘uneven’/‘spiky’ profile, because they were able to learn and grasp complex abstract visual concepts, but found verbal and social language almost impossible to understand.

 Taste (gustatory) and mouthing (oral motor processing system):

-Bottles of milk acted as a much needed food supplement and comfort for long beyond the usual time, until they needed to stop due to tooth decay.
+Bottles of milk acted as a much needed food supplement and comfort for long beyond the usual time it is recommended, until they needed to stop due to tooth decay.
 After trying a gradual transition to stop bottles, which did not work, I resorted to removing all bottles on return from a holiday, thinking it would be good to coincide with an obvious break/change.
 My child did not have a level of communication to understand an explanation, and I did not have the knowledge and experience of using social scripts/stories or objects of reference at that time.
-Although, I believe it would have still been a huge challenge to explain such a big change.
+Although, I believe it would have still been a huge challenge to explain such a big change with their limited understanding.
 To this day, they do not drink milk on its own.